Workers in Nevada (including Las Vegas) are generally entitled to a minimum wage rate of either

 - 1. Minimum wage laws

-Nevada’s minimum wage is subject to review once a year and is based on the cost of living.
-Nevada lawmakers rely on the Consumer Price Index by the U.S. Department of Labor’s Bureau of Labor Statistics when determining whether to increases the minimum wage.2
+These rates are subject to review once a year and is based on the cost of living.
+The Nevada Legislature in Carson City relies on the Consumer Price Index by the U.S. Department of Labor’s Bureau of Labor Statistics when determining whether to increases the rates.2

-Nevada’s minimum wage may never be lower than the federal minimum wage (currently $7.25).
-Any increases to Nevada’s minimum wage is always announced by April 1st of a given year and implemented on July 1st of that same year.
+Nevada’s minimum wage may never be lower than the federal one (currently $7.25).
+Any increase is always announced by April 1st of a given year and is effective July 1st of that same year.

-Nevada minimum wage is scheduled to increase by 75 cents on July 1, 2020, and to continue increasing until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.3
+Nevada’s rate is scheduled to increase until it reaches $12 for jobs with no health insurance and $11 for jobs with health insurance, by 2024.
+3

 Qualifying health insurance policies that allow employers to pay the lower wage rate have to meet several standards, such as: